LucasJappert/my_first_game_with_python/readme.md

 To run linting rules with pylint, the virtual environment must be running, and navigate to the 'src' folder.
 From here, you can run pylint on the entire 'src' folder with `pylint *` or on specific folders/files as needed, for example, `pylint services/*` or `pylint services/maizplus.py`.

-**🎯 Tasks list 🎯**
+**📝Tasks list**
 ---

 ### DOING
-- ⬜ Escribir ejemplos de uso del proyecto
+- 🔵Update spritesheet of enemies and players from Nova

 ### TODO
-- ⬜ Update spritesheet of enemies and players from Nova
-- ⬜ Add some decoration on the ground
+- 🟡 Add some decoration on the ground
-- ⬜ Invest path finder algorithms and implements in MapObject class
+- 🟡 Invest path finder algorithms and implements in MapObject class
-- ⬜ Implements collisions between objects
+- 🟡 Implements collisions between objects
-- ⬜ Create LICENSE.md file with MIT license
+- 🟡 Create LICENSE.md file with MIT license
-- ⬜ Create CONTRIBUTING.md file with instructions for contributing
+- 🟡 Create CONTRIBUTING.md file with instructions for contributing

 ### DONE
-- ✅ Implements spritesheet for players
+- 🟢 Implements spritesheet for players
-- ✅ Implements spritesheet for enemies
+- 🟢 Implements spritesheet for enemies
-- ✅ Implements tilemap for terrain to improve performance
+- 🟢 Implements tilemap for terrain to improve performance
-- ✅ Draw enemies and my player ordered by x and y position
+- 🟢 Draw enemies and my player ordered by x and y position
-- ✅ Create MyPlayer class, it moves with mouse click and draws itself
+- 🟢 Create MyPlayer class, it moves with mouse click and draws itself
-- ✅ Create Enemy class, that moves and draws itself
+- 🟢 Create Enemy class, that moves and draws itself
-- ✅ First functional goal: Create a window with pygame
+- 🟢 First functional goal: Create a window with pygame
-- ✅ First configurations for the project
+- 🟢 First configurations for the project